pixielabs/handbook/03-project-delivery/06-reviews.md

   - We should be on the same page with our code style, if not, we should discuss as a team rather than between individuals on PRs.
-  - If it’s not in the handbook or you disagree with something, bring it up in retro & then update the handbook once we have agreement.
+  - If it’s not in the handbook or you disagree with something, bring it up in retro and then update the handbook once we have agreement.
   - As time goes on we'll all know what's expected and these comments will disappear from PRs - speed bonus :D
 - Do give praise for good work :)